 Using Single Kayaks on a Day Kayaking Trip

 Over the years we have been hearing from some of our guests that they would prefer to use a single kayak for their trip.
-Although our tandem boats are very comfortable, stable, and the best choice of most of our folks, we understand that there are some of you that would prefer the experience of paddling by themselves.
-Currently we are the only kayak tour company in the San Juan Islands that offers the use of single kayaks on our tours.
-There is a limited supply of them that may be reserved on a first-come, first-served basis basis.
+Although our tandem boats are very comfortable, stable, and the best choice of most of our folks, we understand that there are some of you that would prefer the experience of paddling by yourself.
+Currently, we are the only kayak tour company in the San Juan Islands that offers the use of single kayaks on our tours.
+There is a limited supply of them that may be reserved on a first-come, first-served basis.

 We feel comfortable doing this because our trip leaders receive safety training that is far more comprehensive than the current industry standards for the area.
 They are prepared to ensure your comfort and enjoyment of the trip.